Eligibility Criteria for Applicants

 Scientific Reporting & Review of Progress

-Yearly renewal of the Grant is dependent on timely submission of a written progress report, as well as attendance at the annual Scientific Symposium.
+Yearly renewal of the award is dependent on timely submission of a written progress report, as well as attendance at the Harrington Discovery Institute’s Annual Scientific Symposium.

 Changes to Project Scope